 An ovigerous (egg-bearing) female stone crab.
 These eggs are about halfway through development.LAUNCH GALLERY

-There are three species of true stone crabs: the Florida variety (Menippe mercenaria), the Gulf crab (M. adina), and a hybrid resulting from interbreeding of the Florida and Gulf species.
+There are three species of true stone crabs: the Florida variety (Menippe mercenaria), the Gulf variety (M. adina), and a hybrid resulting from interbreeding of the Florida and Gulf species.
 They're found along the Gulf and South Atlantic coast from Texas to Florida, but most are harvested in state waters off Florida.
 The fishery for stone crabs is unique—fishermen are only allowed to take the large front claws of the stone crab (if they are of legal size) and then must safely return the crab back to the water.
 If the joint linking the claw to the body is left intact, the claw will regenerate fully after the crab molts a few times (about 3 years).
 Harvesting stone crabs in this manner helps ensure the long-term sustainability of the stone crab resource and fishery.

-As of October 2011, the stone crab fishery is now solely managed by the State of Florida.
+As of October 2011, the stone crab fishery is now solely managed by the state of Florida.
 Florida and the Gulf of Mexico Fishery Management Council previously managed the fishery collaboratively, with Florida in charge of state waters and the Council in charge of federal waters.
 But because the fishery mostly operates in Florida state waters, the management authorities realized this management process was inefficient and duplicated efforts.
-To streamline management of the fishery and reduce costs, the Council transferred full management authority of the stone crab resource to the State of Florida, which has actively managed the fishery in state waters since 1929.
+To streamline management of the fishery and reduce costs, the Council transferred full management authority of the stone crab resource to the state of Florida, which has actively managed the fishery in state waters since 1929.
 Future management of this valuable fishery should now be more effective and efficient.

 LOCATION & HABITAT